Part II Reading Comprehension (35 minutes)

 Part V Writing (30 minutes)

-Directions: For this part, you are allowed thirty minutes to write a composition on the topic "Honesty Is the Best Policy ".
-You should write at least 100 words and base your composition on the outlines given below.
+Directions: For this part, you are allowed thirty minutes to write a composition on the topic "The Expenses of an Average Worker".
+You should study the following table carefully and base your composition on the outlines given below.
+You should write at least 100 words.